DataDog/integrations-core/dcgm/README.md

 To configure the exporter in a Docker environment:

-1. Create the following file `$PWD/default-counters.csv` which contains the default metrics from the `etc/default-counters.csv`.
-Using this file, we can add more metrics for collection and can be done by adding the counter name, type and description to the end of the file.
-For reference on adding metrics, please see the [Changing Metrics][9] section and for the complete list of counters, see the [DCGM API reference manual][10].
+1. Create the following file `$PWD/default-counters.csv` which contains the default fields from the `etc/default-counters.csv`.
+Using this file, we can add more fields for collection and can be done by adding the counter name, type and (optionally) description to the end of the file.
+For reference on adding fields, please see the [Changing Fields][9] section and for the complete list of fields, see the [DCGM API reference manual][10].

 <div class="alert alert-info">We recommend adding the following to cover those that are found in the <a href="https://docs.datadoghq.com/integrations/nvml/#metrics">NVML integration</a>:

 ```